JennaHuff/reactdnd-todo/README.md

+TODO:
-TODO: MOVE_PIECE in reducer doesn't work
+MOVE_PIECE in reducer doesn't work squares should not be highlighted if a piece cannot move to them, eg: squareIsBlocked

 # React + TypeScript + Vite